Keep up with the latest! Sign up for my newsletter to get vegan goodness delivered straight to your inbox.

 I live in Atlanta, Georgia with my husband, six-year-old son, and two very sassy rescue dogs.

-My Approach to Vegan Cooking
+Healthy-ish Vegan Cooking

 As a working mom, I understand how important it is to have an arsenal of simple, flavorful vegan meals that don’t take a lot of effort to put together.
 My goal with every recipe I create is to find ways to make eating vegan not just delicious but affordable and doable in the long term.